Georges de La Tour: Works

 La Tour's early work shows influences from Caravaggio, probably via his Dutch followers, and the genre scenes of cheats—as in The Fortune Teller—and fighting beggars clearly derive from the Dutch Caravaggisti, and probably also his fellow-Lorrainer, Jacques Bellange.
 These are believed to date from relatively early in his career.

 La Tour is best known for the nocturnal light effects which he developed much further than his artistic predecessors had done, and transferred their use in the genre subjects in the paintings of the Dutch Caravaggisti to religious painting in his.
 Unlike Caravaggio his religious paintings lack dramatic effects.
 He painted these in a second phase of his style, perhaps beginning in the 1640s, using chiaroscuro, careful geometrical compositions, and very simplified painting of forms.
 His work moves during his career towards greater simplicity and stillness—taking from Caravaggio very different qualities than Jusepe de Ribera and his Tenebrist followers did.

 He often painted several variations on the same subjects, and his surviving output is relatively small.
 His son Étienne was his pupil, and distinguishing between their work in versions of La Tour's compositions is difficult.
 The version of the Education of the Virgin in the Frick Collection in New York is an example, as the Museum itself admits.
 Another group of paintings (example left), of great skill but claimed to be different in style to those of La Tour, have been attributed to an unknown "Hurdy-gurdy Master".
 All show older male figures (one group in Malibu includes a female), mostly solitary, either beggars or saints.

 After his death at Lunéville in 1652, La Tour's work was forgotten until rediscovered in 1915 by Hermann Voss, a German art historian who would later become head of Hitler's Führermuseum; some of La Tour's work had in fact been confused with Vermeer, when the Dutch artist underwent his own rediscovery in the nineteenth century.

-In film

-Director Peter Greenaway has described La Tour's work as a primary influence on his 1982 film The Draughtsman's Contract.

-Job Mocked by His Wife by La Tour appears in the 2003 Francis Veber film Le Dîner de Cons, and is a major preoccupation of the protagonist in the 1984 Muriel Spark novel The Only Problem.

-A reference to a work purportedly by La Tour is featured prominently in the 2003 Merchant Ivory film Le Divorce.

-Magdalene with the Smoking Flame (not Penitent Magdalene) is the painting in Ariel's grotto she longingly motions toward when she yearns to know about fire while singing "Part of Your World" in Disney's 1989 film The Little Mermaid.